 ACI’s Board of Trustees includes the presidents of all ACI member colleges and universities, together with nearly 30 Corporate Trustees drawn from the leadership of Illinois’ business, civic, and non-profit sectors.

-Associated Colleges of Illinois is supported by a dedicated professional staff, including specialists in nonprofit management and finance, institutional advancement, marketing/communications, special events, and specific program areas, including student support services and teacher preparation.
+Associated Colleges of Illinois is supported by a dedicated professional staff, including specialists in nonprofit management and finance, institutional advancement, public relations and marketing, special events, and specific program areas, including student support services and teacher preparation.